• Skip to primary navigation

 • 4 Strawberries - sliced

-• 100 g Blueberries
+• 100 g (0.66 cups) Blueberries

 Instructions

-• Top with berries and chocolate chips.
+• Top with 4 Strawberries100 g Blueberries and 2 tablespoon Milk chocolate chips.

-• Put in the freezer for 3 hours and then cut in to chunks and serve.
+• Put in the freezer for 3 hours and then cut into chunks and serve.

 • Make this more indulgent by drizzling it with melted white chocolate.
 Milk and dark works well too.